Musée départemental Maurice-Denis

 The Musée départemental Maurice Denis "The Priory" is a museum dedicated to Nabi art located in Saint-Germain-en-Laye, in the Parisian region (Île-de-France).
 The museum is dedicated to Maurice Denis, a French symbolist Nabi painter.
-The museum showcases his work as well as that of many other members of the school; it is the largest collection of Nabi art in France.
+The museum showcases his work as well as that of many other members of the school.

 The Musée départemental Maurice Denis, or MDMD, was created in 1976 by the Conseil général of the Yvelines, the department in which it is located.
 The donation of both the priory and a large collection of Maurice Denis' family made the museum possible.
 It has been open to the public since 1980.

 History of the Priory

 Maurice Denis rented the building and the grounds, an old royal general hospital dating to the 18th century and began to work there in 1910.
 He acquired it in 1914 and renamed it "the Priory" (Le Prieuré) after a neighboring street.
 He lived there until his death in 1943.
 Thereafter, the building was transformed into a school and treatment center for children suffering from neurological and psychological problems, a function it was to serve until 1973.